farmerbb/Taskbar/lib/README.md

 ### Things to consider

 * libtaskbar doesn't include any UI for informing the user to enable the "Enable freeform windows" and "Force desktop mode" developer options.
-You may wish to include a setup flow inside your launcher to guide the user with enabling the option.
+You may wish to include a setup flow inside your launcher to guide the user with enabling these options.
 Note that a reboot is required for the option to take effect.

 * libtaskbar will add the `SYSTEM_ALERT_WINDOW` and `PACKAGE_USAGE_STATS` permissions to your app's manifest, as well as a small number of non-runtime permissions for additional functionality such as displaying a status area on the taskbar.
 As a result, your app will appear inside the "Display over other apps" and "Usage access" sections of the "Special app access" page in Android's settings.